angyukai/cpsc113-social-todo-2/README.md

 # Social todo Django starter code

+My Comments for the assignment:

+The main logic of the app is working, however I am unable to pass tests beyond registration checks because the test cannot seem to find my task creation form even though I specifically gave it the class "create-task".

+I'm honestly have no idea how to overcome this, I've tried everything I know.
+But hope you accept my code as it is.

+Thanks!

 We wrote this in office hours.
 It defines the models for tasks, migrations, etc. It is based on the
 [Django tutorial](https://docs.djangoproject.com/en/1.9/intro/).